robvolgman/robvolgman/README.md

-Hi, I’m @robvolgman
-I’m Rob Volgman.
+Hi, I’m Rob Volgman.
 I'm interested in modeling of financial markets and other machine learning projects.
 I graduated with a Master's of Analytics in August 2022 and am now working as a quantitative trader in Chicago.

 <!---